 - Visiting the sick

 - Assisting those without family

 - Providing academic support in areas such as reading or math (good for older kids)

 You may worry that volunteering could interfere with time set aside for other important activities, including reading, music lessons, or sports.
 However, each organization has different needs, and each one requires a different level of commitment.
 Some prefer long-term help, while others require a set number of hours each month; and still others are fine if volunteers come and go.

 Before narrowing the field, visit several facilities, talk to administrators, and ask questions.
-Learn about age restrictions, skill requirements, hours of operation, length of commitment, training, orientation, and the group’s needs and expectations.
+Learn about age restrictions, safety measures, skill requirements, hours of operation, length of commitment, training, orientation, and the group’s needs and expectations.
 Look for a program that will enhance your child’s creativity, confidence, caring, curiosity, or values.